 Under the Project Based Voucher (PBV) regulations, the BHA has the option to convert up to 20% of our tenant based voucher allocation to project based assistance.
-With the BHA's present portfolio size of 14,481\ tenant-based units, 20% would equate to 2896 units.
-By the end of BHA Fiscal Year 2017, the BHA anticipates that it will have 1521 units under contract in its PBV Program.
-In 2018 and 2019, BHA anticipates a number of PBV projects that will be excluded from the 20% threshold as they will result from Public Housing developments converted under HOTMA.
+With the BHA's present portfolio size of 14,758 tenant-based units, 20% would equate to 2951 units.
+By the end of BHA Fiscal Year 2020, the BHA anticipates that it will have approximately 2200 units under contract in its PBV Program.

+In 2020 and 2021, BHA anticipates a number of PBV projects that will be excluded from the 20% threshold as they will result from Public Housing developments converted under HOTMA and through RAD.